aperezdc/perezdecastro.org/2015/old-ssh-keys.markdown

 ```

 Could this be the root cause?
 Searching on Internet did not yield anything
 interesting — nobody checks result pages after the second one, ever.
-Then I
+Then
-remembered that after the infamous [Heartbleed](http://heartbleed.com/)
+I remembered that after the infamous [Heartbleed](http://heartbleed.com/) bug
 several initiatives with the goal of making secure stuff more secure —and
 hopefully bug-free— were started.
 While [LibreSSL](http://www.libressl.org/)
 gets the honorable mention of having the cutest
-[logo](http://www.libressl.org/images/ChePuff.jpg), other teams have not
+[logo](http://www.libressl.org/images/ChePuff.jpg), other teams have not been
-been behind in “de-crufting” their code.
-I started to fear that the latest
+behind in “de-crufting” their code.
+I started to fear that the latest release
-release of [OpenSSH](openssh) may not have support anymore for one of:
+of [OpenSSH](openssh) may not have support anymore for one of:

 - The host key used by the server.
 - The host key type used by my laptop.
-- The identity key type I was using.
+- The identity key type.

 It was time to learn about what changed in the recent past.